-Tennis superstar Ash Barty capped her stellar 2019 with yet another win to her impressive tally, collecting her third straight Newcombe Medal early in December.
+Tennis superstar Ash Barty capped her stellar 2019 with two more wins in December – collecting her third straight Newcombe Medal early in the month and being named the Women’s Tennis Association’s player of the year just a few days later.

-In accepting the nod, Barty – the world No.1 – thanked her parents, Josie and Robert, and first tennis coach, Jim Joyce, crediting their love and support for her rapid rise in tennis.
+But earlier, on Newcombe Medal night, the world No.1 had had a bit more to say.
+She thanked her parents, Josie and Robert, and first tennis coach, Jim Joyce, crediting their love and support for her rapid rise in tennis.

 “I’m extremely fortunate to have such an amazing network around me.
-It’s very special to have mum, dad and my very first coach – Jim – here.
+It’s very special to have mum, dad and my very first coach – Jim – here,” she said.

 “They gave me the unconditional love and support time and time again in all bad times.